jwgalvin/astroflow_fe/README.md

 * A service calls an external api enpoint(get (https://web.site?optional_param) ) and returns parsed JSON.
 * The parsed JSON is turned into a Ruby object through a PORO.
 * The object is serialized and sent to the route matching the controller action.
+* Additionally, this project uses `Google OAuth 2.0` for users to create and log into their accounts.

 ## Contributors
 🩹[Jessica Grazulis](https://github.com/jgrazulis)